 You do of course have to consider safety like proper tools and goggles, and ensure rusty nails and toxic varnishes are removed.

-Building with Secondhand Stuff shows how to salvage all kinds of junk for free, then build tables, install vintage hardwood floors and salvaged windows, and mason-reclaimed stone walls.
+Building with Secondhand Stuff shows how to salvage all kinds of junk, then build tables, install vintage hardwood floors and salvaged windows, and mason-reclaimed stone walls.
 Make a pallet chair, pallet table, chalkboard message door, door-backed island and reclaimed greenhouse.

 If varnishing your furniture, LifeTime Wood Treatment is the nontoxic alternative to creosote that can be used on furniture and outdoor furniture (sold as a powder to mix with water, so leftovers can be safely kept in the garage, for future use.
 If painting your furniture, Little Knight Exterior Metal Paint is good for furniture.
 Also see the best brands of natural house paint.

 - Made with Salvaged Wood offers tutorials for desks, shelving units, side tables and storage ideas.
 There is a side table made from the slice of an old tree trunk, on-trend air plant holders (see toxic houseplants to keep away from pets) and a table made from scrap wood.